speevy/Hello_Worlds/README.md

 # Hello_Worlds
-Various experiments using the legendary Hello World! example, for tesing frameworks, libraries and design patterns
+Various experiments using the legendary Hello World! example, for testing frameworks, libraries and design patterns